-Track Stride staking over time by analyzing key performance metrics.
+Track Islamic Coin staking over time by analyzing key performance metrics.

-Find the best place to stake your STRD.
+Find the best place to stake your ISLM.
 Sort providers by their reward rate, network control & more.

-Compare the market position of STRD against other staking assets.
+Compare the market position of ISLM against other staking assets.

 Examine the long-term compounding effect of staking - per asset, provider, staking amount and price scenario.

-To earn a yield on your STRD, you can either run your own Validator or delegate your tokens to validators of your choice.
+To earn a yield on your ISLM, you can either lend them out to custodial providers or via a Defi lending protocol, run your own Validator or delegate your tokens to validators of your choice.

 We recommend using a Ledger Hardware Wallet to keep full control over your funds.
-To delegate your tokens, you should ensure you have your STRD on your Keplr wallet and follow the steps below:
+To delegate your tokens, you should ensure you have your ISLM on your HAQQ Wallet and follow the steps below:

 Do I need to maintain my staking in any way?

-- Secondly, rewards are not auto-compounded.
+- Rewards are not auto-compounded.
 To get the most out of your tokens, you should consider claiming and staking your rewards more frequently, but consider that each transaction will cost you some gas.
-By using our Stride staking calculator, you can calculate the optimal re-stake frequency for your amount of STRD.
+By using our ISLM staking calculator, you can calculate the optimal re-stake frequency for your amount of ISLM.